Updated: March 17, 2021

 Green Bay is known for football (duh!), cheese (check!), craft beer (for sure!) and golf (absolutely?).
 For a greater part of six-months, Greater Green Bay has some perfect golf weather to go along with its beautiful golf courses!
 During the summers of 2017, 2018 and 2019, the LPGA even made a tour stop in Greater Green Bay.
 Pack your most ridiculous argyle shorts, sport your lucky golf hat, stock your bag with TaylorMade (Mark King, the former CEO, is a GB native) and get to Green Bay for a long weekend of golf across the city.

-Here’s a review of three featured courses!
+Here’s a review of two featured courses!

 Brown County Golf Course

 You may be thinking, “Oh, ok.
 A county course?
 No thanks.”